ItIsMeJuly/Parity-Bit-Com/README.md

       <li>transmittedData
         <li>decodedData
           </ul>
-In the end the inputData file should be equal to the decodedData file.
+In the end the inputData file should be equal to the decodedData file and both transmittedData and encodedData should be unreadable